Search

 Build the computer vision application

-To create the mask detector, we drag the following modules from the Viso Builder side panel to the canvas: Video feed, video view, region of interest, object detection, object recognition, function, MQTT.
+To create the real time face mask detector, we drag the following modules from the Viso Builder side panel to the canvas: Video feed, video view, region of interest, object detection, object recognition, function, and MQTT.
 Wire the modules together as below:

 Computer Vision pipeline example masked face detection